How does it work?

 Description of the inputs

-Also, you can provide the information that some parameters (and their product) are guaranteed to be very small compared to the symbolic cache size and the rest of the parameters.
-In that case, check the "Enable small dimensions" box and provide a list of parameters (and an hypothetical small value that will only be used to estimate which component of an expression dominates asymptotically)
+You can provide the information that some parameters (and their product) are guaranteed to be very small compared to the symbolic cache size and the rest of the parameters.
+In that case, check the "Enable small dimensions" box and provide a list of parameters (and an hypothetical small value that will only be used to estimate which component of an expression dominates asymptotically).

 Description of the output